appl-team/appl/docs/tutorials/3_appl_function.md

 ## Prompt Capturing
 As you have seen in the [QA examples](./2_qa_example.md), you can define prompts with [expression statements](https://docs.python.org/3/reference/simple_stmts.html#expression-statements) within *APPL functions*, including string literals (e.g., `"Hello"`), formatted strings (e.g., `f"My name is {name}"`), or more complex expressions.
 For types that subclass `Sequence`, such as `list` and `tuple`, the elements are recursively captured as prompts one by one.
 You may also define custom types and the ways to convert them to prompts by subclassing `Promptable` and implementing the `__prompt__` method.
 See the [Appendix](./appendix/prompt_capture.md) for more details.

-??? warning "Pay attention to return values of function calls"
-    Function calls are also expression statements, which means their return values (when not `None`) may be captured as prompts based on the type.
-To avoid capturing the return value, you may write it as a assignment statement, for example when calling the `pop` function : `_ = {"example": "Hello World"}.pop("example")`.

 ??? question "How about docstrings in *APPL functions*?"
     Docstring is a special expression statement in Python.
 There are two cases for docstrings in *APPL functions*: